thegrumpys/odop/docs/About/userAccounts.md

 change it in the future.
 Note that the opportunity to activate the account expires seven days after the welcome letter is issued.

+An email address is required for the username.
+As noted in our [Privacy Notice](Legal/PrivacyStatement), your personal information will be secure and not abused.
+If you have any remaining concerns on this point, using an email account different than your primary email account is a reasonable approach.

 The ODOP user account (username / password) feature is based on capabilities provided by [Okta](https://www.okta.com/).
 Do not expect the ODOP app to appear on Okta's list of apps and